heronyang/Unblock-The-Economist/README.md

-# Chrome Extension Template
+# Unblock The Economist

-This is a template file for chrome extension, which allows you to start a chrome extension project faster.
+This is a testing Chrome Extension which allows the user to read articles on The Economist official website without any limitation.